yohaishiloh/DLX_processor_ACSL_course/README.md

 ---

 ## 📂 Repository Contents
-- **`Programming assignment/`** - the final stage of the project to demonstrate its functionallity by performing multiplication between two integers
+- **`Programming assignment/`** - the final stage of the project to demonstrate its functionality by performing multiplication between two integers
-  - `Programming assignment` - the requirements file given by the lab's stuff
+  - `Programming assignment` - the requirements file given by the lab's staff
   - `ACSL Programming assignment report` - the submitted report, contains the solution(in assembly language), explanations and demonstrations of the execution
 - **`src/`** – Verilog source files for the processor components:
   - `control_FSM.v` – control unit FSM.